sarthakagrawal34/Codeial/README.md

 5. If the database is connected properly one callback function will be called.
 6. To make that {mongoose.js } file usable we need to export it by : **module.exports=db**
 7. Require mongoose in { index.js } [Entry point]. by: **const db=require('./config/mongoose');**

+## Now to use the database for Manual Authentication
+Authentication means establishing your identity.
+First, we will learn how to establish the identity manually then we will look at the drawbacks { extra code that we have to write }.
+Then we will be using a library for authentication.

+The steps we will be looking at in this module -
+● We send the username and password to the server.
+● The server will receive the data and verify the identity from the database where, all the data is being stored.
+● After that, It will create a token that will establish the user identity and send it back to the browser that stores it.
+● Whenever the browser sends another request for fetching some data, it will send the stored token alongside every request.
+● The server will identify the identity of the user with that request.
+● The browser will then serve user-specific data
+● The browser will delete the token on sign-out that will lose the user identity.

+### Setup the userSchema
+1. In modele folder make a new file {user.js}
+2. Require mongoose library as **const mongoose= require('mongoose');**
+3. Now defining the UserSchema which tells that how should it be stored in database.
+4. Whenever you create a new object the database should store a field called created at and whenever you update that object the database should store a field called updated at which gets updated.
+These two fields are managed by the mongoose itself using the **timestamps** property.
+5. Declaring a collection for the fields to be stored in db or to tell mongoose that User is the collection of all the schema by:
+    **const User = mongoose.model('User', userSchema);**
+6. Exporting the module by: **module.exports = User;**

+### Now Rendering Sign-In and Sign-up pages
+1. Create two ejs file for sign in and sign up.
+2. Then in users_controller add 2 action corresponding to the two ejs files.
+3. Now in routes also add 2 routes for the 2 conroller actions.
+4. The type of request for both pages will be a GET request.
+5. Now create form with method=post in both the ejs file and create a action in
+    users_controller for the form action.

+### Now understanding cookies
+● A cookie is a file that is stored by the browser.
+It is sent with every request to the server and the server sends back the same file to the browser.
+● This file can be edited at the browser or the server level.
+● It is used for a lot of purposes in terms of storing data related to the user, establishing the user’s identity, or storing the product that the user has browsed in.
+● A cookie is a file that contains key-value pairs.
+● Browser is the environment in which the cookies reside.
+Thus, if free space is filled by the cookies in the browser, it will automatically clear all the cookies present over there.
+● The key-value pair is stored in an encrypted manner.

+### Creating and alternating cookie
+1. For reading and writing into cookies, we will be using a library called cookie-parser
+2. Install the library using the command **npm install cookie-parser**
+3. Require the installed library in the index.js file by **const cookie = require('cookie-parser');**
+4. We have to tell the app to use the library in the middleware.
+5. We have to set up the cookie parser using the app. use method. **app.use(cookieParser();**
+6. Now we can play with the cookie in the dev tools in the application area.
+7. In application cookie our server is present and there we can provide key-value pair which can be accessed in controller by **req.cookies** and can be alter by **res.cookie('key',value);**